chu-mirror/probs-cweb/README.md

 ## Usage

-I hope that the code could explain itself, but it failed to do that, clearly.
+I hope that the code could explain itself, but it failed to do that, apparently.
-Two kinds of _Makefile_ are used, one in root directory (The _Makefile_ in current directory), one in branch directories(_branch.mk_).
+Two kinds of _Makefile_ are used, one in root directory (The _Makefile_ in current directory), one in sub-directories(_branch.mk_).

 If you are at root, the following targets are supported.
 ```
 # create a new folder, then,
-# create a symbol link to branch.mk in that folder
+# create a symbol link of branch.mk in that folder
 $ make new

 # recreate symbol links in all branch directories,